How to get £1 tickets to UK attractions on universal credit – 2026

 Don’t be too hard on yourself if you aren’t living the insta lifestyle.
-These fun universal credit days out can help you and your children have a great summer holidays without breaking the bank!
+These fun universal credit days out can help you and your children have great school holidays without breaking the bank!
 Most of the attractions offering universal credit discount are based in London.
-There were others in different areas , but the selection didn’t seem as good.
+Although there are others around.
+All of these require proof of being in receipt of universal credit, so remember to take proof with you.

 Universal credit Days out in London